aflores/udemy-weather/README.md

-# %-day weather forecast using ReduxSimpleStarter
+# 5-day weather forecast using ReduxSimpleStarter

 This is the final version of the react-redux course by Stephen Grinder